 For the $A$ term, there are $O(I^2)$ terms as we sum over $i'=i$ and $k'=k$.
 The first case is when $i=i'=k=k'$.
 There are only $O(I)$ such terms, and the summands are of constant order, so after scaling by $1/I^2$, the contribution from such terms tends to 0.
 When $i \neq k$, of which there are $O(I^2)$ such terms, the covariance terms can be shown to be $O(1/I)$ using Lemma \ref{lemma: order 2 joint}.
 Thus, the contribution from such terms is $O(1/I^2I^21/I) = O(1/I)$.

 For the $B$ term, there are many cases to consider.
 Technically, we do not enumerate all of them, but all other cases can be addressed in the same manner as one of the following cases. \begin{enumerate} \item $i=i'=k=k'$.
-There are only $O(I)$ such terms, and all of the summands are of constant orders, so the contribution from such terms is only $O(I/I^2) \to 0$. \item $i = i' = k$, $k'$ distinct.
-There are $O(I^2)$ such terms.
-The summands take the form
+There are only $O(I)$ such terms, and all of the summands are of constant orders, so the contribution from such terms is only $O(I/I^2) \to 0$.